Purgenta889/SoftwareLoveTracker/README.md

 # SoftwareLoveTracker

-Tracking whether corporations and organizations behind software projects, and software foundations, support those identifying as LGBTQ+, and other minority groups.
+Tracking the support for minority demographics that technology corporations and organizations express, all in good faith.

 ## Disclaimers